How the trout came to the reception

 An essay in the mirror of the hotel room

-ZEITGEIST – A word originating in the epoch of Enlightenment, which was extremely groundbreaking for the spiritual development of mankind.
-As soon as a name with historical reference is chosen, one must be aware of its origin and meaning.
-Accordingly, we asked the writer Hanno Millesi to write a text about the concepts of Zeitgeist and hotel.
-The conceptual framework for the essay was created by visual artist Martin Kitzler: 254 rooms, 1 mirror in each room, 6 words per mirror is 1524 words.
+ZEITGEIST – A word with origins in the Age of Enlightenment, which was extremely seminal for the intellectual development of mankind.
+As soon as a name with a historical reference is chosen, one must be aware of its origin and meaning.
+We therefore asked the writer Hanno Millesi to write a text on the concepts of zeitgeist and hotel.
+The visual artist Martin Kitzler created the conceptual framework for the essay: 254 rooms, 1 mirror in each room, 6 words per mirror are 1524 words.
 To read the full text, you can visit all of our 254 rooms – or read it here.

 Circle and stroke: The Zeitgeist font